 - Fine motor skills

 Developing strong fine motor skills is essential for your growing child.
 The small muscles in their wrists, hands, and fingers need to be strengthened to allow them to complete the following tasks independently:

 - Develop good pencil control

-Sensory bins can be big or small, making them ideal for solo or group activities.
+Sensory bins for toddlers can be big or small, making them ideal for solo or group activities.

 - Selection of leaves